 Learn the different cheeses and how to make a stunning holiday cheese appetizer.

-The History of Cheese takes us through a long and interesting journey all over the world.
+The history of cheese takes us through a long and interesting journey all over the world.
+Learn interesting cheese facts and yummy recipes.

 What is Raclette?
 It could be a grill to cook cheese on, the meal which is served or the Swiss cheese which is grilled.